What RPM Should You Run a Diamond Blade? (Speed Guide)

 How to Check Your Saw’s RPM

-Gas-powered cut-off saws run at a fixed RPM determined by the engine governor — typically around 4,400 RPM for 14” models.
+Gas-powered cut-off saws run at a fixed RPM determined by the engine governor — about 5,350-5,400 RPM for 14” handheld models (Stihl TS 420 at 5,350, Husqvarna K 770 at 5,400).
 You don’t adjust this.
 Battery and electric saws may have variable speed or fixed speed depending on the model.
 Walk-behind saws are typically fixed at the correct RPM for their blade size.

 For angle grinders, the no-load RPM is printed on the tool’s nameplate.
 Under load (while cutting), RPM drops — this is normal.
 If the grinder bogs down significantly, you’re either pushing too hard or the grinder lacks power for the application.